josealdo/EMSE21-ifdefs-with-eye-tracking/README.md

 ## Experiment Material

-All collected data is available <a href="https://github.com/josealdo/EMSE20-ifdefs-with-eye-tracking/blob/master/Experiment%20Material">here</a>.
+All tasks, forms, and collected metrics are available <a href="https://github.com/josealdo/EMSE20-ifdefs-with-eye-tracking/blob/master/Experiment%20Material">here</a>.

 ## Results

-All collected data is available <a href="https://github.com/josealdo/EMSE20-ifdefs-with-eye-tracking/blob/master/Results">here</a>.
+All tables sumarizing the results are available <a href="https://github.com/josealdo/EMSE20-ifdefs-with-eye-tracking/blob/master/Results">here</a>.

 ## Graphical Visualizations for Heatmaps, Gaze Transitions, and Scans

-All collected data is available <a href="https://github.com/josealdo/EMSE20-ifdefs-with-eye-tracking/blob/master/Graphical%20Visualizations">here</a>.
+All graphical visualizations regarding heatmaps, gaze transitions, and scans are <a href="https://github.com/josealdo/EMSE20-ifdefs-with-eye-tracking/blob/master/Graphical%20Visualizations">here</a>.